 The Temple’s design follows a traditional four-sided mandala shape.
-On the interior three shrine rooms rest one on top of the next.
-This Sangdo Palri Temple departs from traditional Tibetan architecture, instead, while featuring Tibetan elements inside and out, the style is more Japanese, where the use of wood, plain outer walls, curved roofs, and simple colors complement the natural setting.
+Inside the three shrine rooms rest one on top of the next.
+This Sangdo Palri Temple departs from traditional Tibetan architecture, however, while featuring Tibetan elements inside and out, the style is more Japanese, where the use of wood, plain outer walls, curved roofs, and simple colors complement the natural setting.
 The blend of the Tibetan and Japanese elements make this Sangdo Palri Temple a unique vision, conceived by Dzigar Kongtrul Rinpoche, and executed by architect Kelly Smith.

-Inside the Temple’s three shrine rooms will continue to blend the simplicity of Japanese architecture aesthetic with the richness of the Tibetan tradition.
+Inside the Temple’s three shrine rooms continue to blend the simplicity of Japanese architecture aesthetic with the richness of the Tibetan tradition.
 Their purpose is to create a sacred environment that catalyzes our innate appreciation of the spiritual.
 The main floor is devoted almost entirely to a large shrine hall with a Guru Rinpoche statue as the central focus.
-With 14-18 foot ceilings, many large windows and a clear story, this shrine room will feature columns, colors and ornamentation drawn from classical Tibetan monasteries; this floor will also house a library, three protector rooms, cooking and tsok preparation facilities, and a sitting room for teachers.
+With 14-18 foot ceilings, many large windows and a clear story, this shrine room features columns, colors and ornamentation drawn from classical Tibetan monasteries; this floor also houses a library, three protector rooms, cooking and tsok preparation facilities, and a sitting room for teachers.
 The second floor, with its lovely verandas, is entirely a shrine room, this one devoted to Avalokiteshvara, the bodhisattva of compassion.
 The third floor shrine room, with an arched ceiling, will be a seat for Amitabha and many lineage statues.
 Including the basement, where various systems and facilities sit, the building is about 6,800 sq feet.